12 Everyday Things Men Find Totally Romantic — And Wish Women Would Do More

 You’re also telling him that you want some special quality time together, which will also give you both something to look forward to.

-Asking questions that require some thought, perhaps self-examination, can create a rare opportunity for him to open up in a way that he’s not used to, and shed light on some special quality or ability he’s taken for granted or could never take credit for.
+Asking questions that require some thought, perhaps self-examination, can create a rare opportunity for him to open up in a way that he’s not used to and shed light on some special quality or ability he’s taken for granted or could never take credit for.

 Understanding is a basic human need.
-In a simple, basic way, understanding can serve as a definition for love.
+In a simple, basic way, understanding can serve as a definition of love.
 It’s what intimacy is.
 Start by using statements that begin with "I get that what's most important to you is..."

 While this may be true, it doesn’t mean that’s how they want to be.
 Surprising them is reminding them that it’s possible and OK to be spontaneous.